Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 29 Oktober 2024 13.34.07 UTC
+- WIB: Selasa, 29 Oktober 2024 14.23.42 UTC
-- WITA: Selasa, 29 Oktober 2024 14.34.07 UTC
+- WITA: Selasa, 29 Oktober 2024 15.23.42 UTC
-- WIT: Selasa, 29 Oktober 2024 15.34.07 UTC
+- WIT: Selasa, 29 Oktober 2024 16.23.42 UTC

 Kutipan Inspiratif:
-"You will never know what you are capable of until you take that first step and go for it."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: motivational
+Kategori: success